Mel's Diner Rock Climbing

 Weather station 10.1 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mel's Diner:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mel's Diner:

 Featured Route For Mel's Diner